This post may contain affiliate links, which means that we make a small commission when you place orders using our links.

 - Cardamom – A digestion-soothing spice that also helps reduce inflammation and lower blood pressure.

-- Cacao – More flavor comes in the form of cacao, full of magnesium, potassium, and 40 times the antioxidant levels of blueberries.
+- Cacao – More flavor comes in the form of cacao, full of magnesium, potassium, iron, and 40 times the antioxidant levels of blueberries

 - Cloves – A spice with one of the highest ranking antioxidants on the ORAC scale (Oxygen Radical Absorbance Capacity).
 For comparison, raw kidney beans rank at about 8459 on the ORAC scale, while 1 teaspoon of ground cloves ranks 314,446.

 - Cinnamon – A commonly used spice with anti-diabetic, anti-inflammatory, anti-viral, and anti-bacterial properties.
-It also supports a healthy gut.
+It also supports a healthy gut and helps control appetite.

 - Turmeric – The most active compound in turmeric is curcumin, with massive anti-inflammatory properties.
 It’s said that one of the reasons there are super low incidences of dementia and Alzheimer’s disease in India is because turmeric spice is so commonly used.